Meikelele/Meikelele/README.md

 # I'm Michael Bak
+I’m a Computer Science Engineer with a focus on web application development.

-I'm a fourth-year Data Science student at Cracow University of Technology, developing my skills in web application development.
+I'm a fourth-year Data Science student at Cracow University of Technology.
 My focus is fullstack development – I enjoy both creating responsive UIs in Angular and building efficient backend services in Spring Boot.

 ## Projects